81.2 F

 Rouse’s bill would increase the response time from 14 days to 28 days after a notice is mailed to the individual.

-“A key word there is ‘mailed to them,’” Rouse said, highlighting the ongoing issues with slow mail delivery.
+“A key word there is ‘mailed to them,’” Rouse said, highlighting the ongoing issues with slow delivery.
 “I think we all understand that mail has been quite slow these days.”

-When asked last year if lawmakers might revisit the 2006 voter roll cleanup law, Rouse emphasized the importance of adhering to the federally mandated 90–day quiet period to protect voters.
+When asked last year if might revisit the 2006 voter roll cleanup law, Rouse emphasized the importance of adhering to the federally mandated 90–day quiet period to protect voters.

 The bill has garnered support from groups like the Virginia Coalition for Immigrants Rights.
-Director Monica Sarmiento highlighted the importance of the legislation, noting that some naturalized citizens were wrongfully removed from the voter rolls last year.
+Director Monica Sarmiento highlighted the importance of the legislation, noting that some naturalized citizens were wrongfully removed from the last year.

 However, the proposal faced opposition from Melody Clark of Virginia Institute Action, who argued the changes would strain local election officials.
 “Rolls cannot be cleaned up” within a smaller time frame she said, adding that the extensions would make it “difficult for our registrars.”